Jack-Etheredge/Jack-Etheredge.github.io/_posts/2018-05-16-predicting-patient-readmission.md

 3. Removed repeated patients (since this violated independence between observations)

-4. I turned reduced the three initial classes into a binary classification problem.
+4. Turned the multi-class problem into a binary classification problem.

+I turned reduced the three initial classes (Not readmitted, readmitted >30 day, readmitted <30 days) into a binary classification problem (Not readmitted <30 days, Readmitted <30 days).
+This decision was motivated largely by hospital cost incentives and is a more practically addressed problem at the level of patient health as well (you're much more likely to be able to avoid a <30 day readmission than a 30-90 day readmission).
+90 day readmission is another common metric that is used in healthcare, so it's possible that's the range for the >30 day class, but I'm left to infer that, since as best as I could tell, this is not stated/clarified in the original paper.

 ## Class separability: